frnorth/registry-example-01/README.md

 title: One example
 ---

-An example list below was established through registry:2, which contains:
+An example list below was a summary of "Docker Registry" documetation, which contains:
 1. authenticate proxy with nginx
 2. pull-cache
 3. local storage of self built and pushed images

 # Mechanism

-Once a self registry is built as a pull-cache, it can not be used as a local station to push images.
-The solution is compose another registry on port 442, with the same data volum as the pull-cache.
+Once a self registry is built as a pull-cache, it can not be used as a local warehouse to push images.
+The solution is compose another registry on port 442, with the same data volum as the pull-cache registry.

 # Setup
-1. You need first install docker and docker-compuse, and then compose the images, where `yourname` and `yourpasword` is your id and password in `https://hub.docker.com`, for the purpose of pull-cache
+1. Docker and docker-compuse should be installed first, and instructions below may be followed then, where `yourname` and `yourpasword` is your id and password to `https://hub.docker.com`, for the purpose of pull-cache
 ```
 git clone https://github.com/frnorth/registry-example-01.git ~/
 cd ~/registry-example-01